DanielBMarkham/Info-Ops/manuscript/chapter19.md

 Behavior always seems to be the best way into scanning the entire Analysis Model.[^19-5] Go down the behaviors.
 Are we able to point to domain objects and talk about how they work together to make this behavior happen?
 For each behavior, are we able to point at the applicable supplementals and describe how they affect this behavior?
 Can we do it just by chatting with one another without relying on tools or docs?
 The real model exists in our heads, after all, and no matter what's in the EasyAM system, if it's not in our heads it doesn't exist.
 That's the model we need to be synchronizing.

 [^19-5]: If I get bored, I'll start with the Domain Model.
 Or the Supplementals.
 It's all the same thing, anyway.
-People just seem to relate more to behavior, and if doesn't relate to the behavior list, it's out of scope.
+People just seem to relate more to behavior, and it doesn't relate to the behavior list, it's out of scope.
 So if you want to start somewhere else, it's a fun thing to do, just always be sure you're not accidentally increasing scope without realizing it.
 Watch that behavior list.

 If that goes smoothly, go through each behavior and ask about actors.
 Who is the person/entity that initiates this behavior?
 Do they initiate other behaviors?
 Then triggers.
 What kicks off this behavior?
 Does it kick off other behavior?
 Finally outcomes.
 Do we know all the possible ways this behavior can end?
 Do these outcomes kick off yet more behaviors?

 You're trying to create a dialectic.
 If you're not getting a lot of action, pop around in the details a bit, if only verbally.
 You're trying to poke people into having important conversations they probably wouldn't normally have.

 Scope yourself to a certain amount of time and quit when the time is up.
 If you've done the first couple of items above without finding anything new, maybe next time start at the third item, then the fourth, and so on.
 You can also skip around.
 In many ways this is like painting a landscape.
 First you sketch out the general look, then you pay a little attention here, then you pay a little attention there.
-Each time you look at your landscape painting your goals is sketch out a few more details.
+Each time you look at your landscape painting your goal is to sketch out a few more details.
 (Not go on a death march.
 Remember -- fun.
-There's a good reason why you never hear about Klingons writing good software.)
+There's a reason why you never hear about Klingons writing good software.)

 You're not doing this to build a spec.
 You're doing this to do a cross-check between model items to see if there are important conversation areas you might have missed.
 Hint: there always are.
 Once the model gets sketched out past a hour or two, it starts suggesting conversation areas and reminding you of things you that you probably wouldn't have thought of before.
 That's another piece of the magic.